 Pokemon features all kinds of the best fighting-type Pokemon with the strongest punches and lethal kicks, but which of these Powerful Pokemon wins the champion’s belt?

-With their high offensive stats and lightning-fast jabs, Fighting-type Pokemon bring a great amount of power to any team.
+With their high offensive stats and lightning-fast jabs, Fighting-type Pokemon brings a great amount of power to any team.
 From Pokemon capable of tearing mountains in half to Legendary dogs that once saved humanity from destruction, there are plenty of choices when it comes to picking the perfect fighter.

 Of course, not every Fighting-type Pokemon is viable.
 While you may be able to get away with using any Pokemon in causal matches, you’ll often need a strong team that can give you an edge in competitive battles.

 Conkeldurr may be one the slowest Fighting-type Pokemon in the game, but that won’t matter when you’re KOing your opponents in a single hit.
 With a whopping 140 Attack, 105 HP, and 95 Defense, Conkeldurr can be a real menace on the battlefield.
 In fact, taking status damage only enrages this Pokemon more.

 - Read More: 10 best Psychic-type Pokemon ever